Utah Administrative Code

 (a) the sump that is recommended by the drain cover or grate manufacturer;

-(b) a sump specifically designed for that drain by a Registered Design Professional as defined in ASME A112.19.8a-2008; or
+(b) a sump specifically designed for that drain by a Registered Design Professional as defined in ANSI/APSP-16 2011; or

 (i) To ensure proper operation, the certified pool operator shall inspect and test the vacuum release system at least once a week but no less often than established by the manufacturer.
 The certified pool operator shall test the vacuum release system in a manner specified by the manufacturer.
 The certified pool operator shall log all inspections, tests and maintenance and retain the records for a minimum of two years for review by the Department and local health department upon request.

 (ii) The vacuum release system shall include a notification system that alerts patrons and the pool operator when the system has inactivated the circulation system.
 The pool operator shall submit to the local health department for approval the design of the notification systems prior to installation.
 The system shall activate a continuous clearly audible alarm that can be heard in all areas of the pool or a continuous visible alarm that can be seen in all areas of the pool.
-An easily readable sign shall be posted next to the sound or visible alarm source.
+A sign that meets the requirements of a "2 Inch Safety Sign" in R392-302-39(1),(2) and (3)(b) shall be posted next to the sound or visible alarm source.
 The sign shall state, "DO NOT USE THE POOL IF THIS ALARM IS ACTIVATED." and provide the phone number of the pool operator.

 (iii) No operator shall allow the use of a pool that has a single drain with a safety vacuum release system if the safety vacuum release system is not functioning properly.